-Developer contributions will be sought to support the enhanced running of bus services, including nighttime services, serving the village of Tollerton and the Sustainable Urban Extension to the east of Gamston/north of Tollerton from major developments.
+Developer contributions will be sought to support the enhanced running of bus services, including night time services, serving the village of Tollerton and the new Gamston Fields settlement within the strategic allocation to the east of Gamston/north of Tollerton from major developments.

-- 2.6.1.
 This policy seeks to establish a safe network of walking and cycling routes across the parish.
+It requires all new developments (excepting householder applications) to be well connected to existing walking and cycling routes.
 It will identify these important routes within the parish (including safe off road cycling to the Grantham Canal, neighbouring settlements and east-west bridleways and footpaths) and support their improvement.
 New developments in Tollerton should take existing and proposed links into consideration in seeking to improve connections.
-This includes the new foot-cycle bridge that is to be built by 2024 by Nottingham City Council between Lady Bay and Trent Basin (Poulton Drive) across the River Trent. - 2.6.2.
+This includes the new foot-cycle bridge that is to be built by 2024 by Nottingham City Council between Lady Bay and Trent Basin (Poulton Drive) across the River Trent.

 This policy is accompanied by an aspiration that seeks to support and safeguard the existing public transport routes that run through the parish connecting nearby villages and other services.
 This is linked to but beyond the role of the planning system however, developer contributions should focus on improving these connections.